-- Compile Migrate.salsa file into Migrate.class. - Execute Name Server - Execute Theater 1 and Theater 2 (with access to migrate directory) - Execute Migrate in any computer
+- Compile Migrate.salsa file into Migrate.java, and then bytecode (.class files.) - 2.
+Execute Name Server - 3.
+Execute Theater 1 and Theater 2 (with access to migrate directory) - 4.
+Execute Migrate in any computer with Internet access

 The actor will print "Migrate actor is here." at theater 1 then at theater 2.